truchas/truchas/src/truchas/communication/doc/parallel_communication.md

 possible.

-The module provides a few read-only module variables, and a few generic collective procedures: broadcast, distribute, collate, and a selection of global reductions.
+The module provides a few read-only module variables, and a few generic collective procedures: broadcast, gather, scatter, and a selection of global reductions.
 These are described in the following.

 ### Preliminary Notions